magnet-cl/django-project-template/ansible/Readme.md

 --- | --- | ---
 DB | backup-db | Backs up the DB of a server, to a file in the server.
 DB | download-db | Backs up the DB of a server, to a file in your computer.
-DB | export-db | Clones the DB from one server to another.
+DB | export-db | Clones the DB from one server to another, through your computer.
-DB | export-direct-db | Clones the DB from one server to another,------------------------------------- DB | import-db | Clones the DB of a server to your computer.
+DB | export-direct-db | Clones the DB from one server to another, directly between the servers.
+DB | import-db | Clones the DB of a server to your computer.
 DB | reset-db | Resets the DB to an empty one.
 Media | backup-media | Backs up the Media of a server, to a file in the server.
 Media | download-media | Backs up the Media of a server, to a file in your computer.
-Media | export-direct-media | TODO
-Media | export-media | Clones the Media from one server to another.
+Media | export-media | Clones the Media from one server to another, through your computer.
+~~Media~~ | ~~export-direct-media~~ | ~~Clones the Media from one server to another, directly between the servers.~~ Not yet implemented
 Media | import-media | Clones the Media of a server to your computer.
 Deploy | deploy | Deploys or updates the application to a server.
 Helper | human-readable-output | Configures Ansible to show human-readable output.